AlexanderSchuetz97/Ivshmem4j/README.md

 Building Ivshmem4j on Windows is currently not possible.
 #### Linux:
 Requirements:
+* mingw-cross (x86)
-* mingw-cross
+* mingw-cross (i386)
+* gcc compiler (x86)
-* gcc
+* gcc compiler (i386)
 * make
 * bash
-* linux amd64 JDK 7 or greater
+* linux JDK 7 or newer
-* Windows amd64 JDK 7 or greater (only for headers)
+* Windows JDK 7 or newer (only for headers)

 JDK 7 (Oracle), 8 (OpenJDK) and 11 (OpenJDK) were tested.

-On Ubuntu all requirements can be installed by running:
+On a 64 bit Ubuntu all requirements for building can be installed by running:
 ````
-sudo apt-get install build-essential gcc-mingw-w64 openjdk-8-jdk
+sudo apt-get install build-essential gcc-mingw-w64 openjdk-8-jdk gcc-mingw-w64-i686 gcc-mingw-w64-x86-64 gcc-i686-linux-gnu
 ````
-Adjust for desired JDK version.
+You may have to adjust this command if you desire a different JDK version.

 To get the Windows JDK either copy the JDK home directory from a Windows installation or use other means (such as msiextract or unzip) to extract the JDK home directory from a Windows setup file.